Same Ole Love (365 Days a Year)

 "Same Ole Love (365 Days a Year)" is a song by American R&B artist Anita Baker.
 The song was released as a single to support her multi-platinum album, Rapture.

 Music video

-The music video was directed by Michael Bay, and was filmed in early 1987 in various locations throughout Detroit, Michigan, including the Keyboard Lounge.
+The music video was directed by Michael Bay, and was filmed in early 1987 in various locations throughout Detroit, Michigan, including the Keyboard Lounge and Tiger Stadium.

 Chart performance

 "Same Ole Love" peaked at #8 on Billboard's Hot Black Singles and #6 on Billboards Adult Contemporary Singles.
 It also peaked at #44 on the Billboard Hot 100 charts in 1987.